Salting And Brining: Flavorize, Moisturize, Tenderize

 Recipes that use fruit juice, wine, beer, or even soft drinks instead of water, have a potentially hazardous side effect: Acidity.
 Acid can make your meat mushy, especially if you leave the meat in it for long.

 So we recommend a really simple brine: Salt and water.
 That's all you need to get juicier, tastier meat.

 In general you want the total wet brine to weigh at least two to three times the weight of the meat so there is enough salt to do the job.
 This means that if you have 1 pound of meat you should make 2 to 3 pounds of brine.
-Since meat is mostly water this means that 2 to 3 times the volume will be good.
-So if you guestimate that you have 1 quart of meat, make 2 to 3 quarts of brine.
+A pound of water is about 2 cups.
+So if you have 1 pound of meat, you need 4 to 6 cups of wet brine.

 Blonder realized that one of the problems in making a wet brine is that all recipes must specify which kind of salt you must use.
 But if the recipe calls for Kosher salt and you only have table salt, you need to use a conversion table because kosher salt is made of flaky crystals and 1 tablespoon contains about half the salt as a tablespoon of table salt.

 1 cup Morton's table salt = 1.8 cups Morton's Kosher Salt

 Substitute one for the other without converting properly and you could badly oversalt your food.
 It gets weirder because different brands of salt have different volumes.